Wakestyle Kiteboarding Vs Freestyle

 MACkite team rider Blake Olsen on the Liquid Force Drive

-Freeride kiteboards tend to site right in the middle.
-Honestly most kiteboarders will never outgrow their capabilities.
+Freeride kiteboards tend to sit right in the middle.
+Honestly, most kiteboarders will never outgrow their capabilities.
 Best of all, they are often less pricey than their performance counterparts.
-They often have mild rocker lines, mild flex and as you would imagine they sit right in the middle on everything.
+They often have mild rocker lines, mild flex, and as you would imagine, they sit right in the middle on everything.
 These are great boards to learn on and especially great if you don't want to focus on any one style of the sport.
-They jump well enough, they have soft landings and they are playful yet controlled.
-Meaning, they will not feel locked in like a freestyle board and they will not be as loose and a wakestyle board.
+They jump well enough, they have soft landings, and they are playful yet controlled.
+That is to say, they will not feel locked in like a freestyle board and they will not be as loose as a wakestyle board.
 Choose one of these if you just can't make up your mind.

 Liquid Force Drive

 As always, Versus is an open forum.
 I'd love to hear your definition.
 Leave a comment on our YouTube video and let us know how you define these disciplines of our sport.
 If you have questions about gear, don't hesitate to reach out and ask.
 We're stoked to help you find the right gear.
 Use our live chat or just give us a call anytime.

 Ryan (Rygo) Goloversic